Skip to main content

 Related topics:

-Artificial intelligenceContainersDeveloper ProductivityDeveloper Tools
+Artificial intelligenceContainersDeveloper productivityDeveloper tools

 Related products:

-Developer ToolsMigration Toolkit for Applications
+Developer ToolsetMigration Toolkit for Applications

 Migrating a large codebase from one language to another can be time-consuming.
 What if an AI tool could do the heavy lifting for you?
 Our team recently needed to migrate our Bash container test suite, container-common-scripts, to a new Python-based CI suite (container-ci-suite).
 I decided to experiment with the Cursor AI code editor to see if it could speed up the process.
 This article walks how easy it is to migrate a project from one programming or scripting language to another with Cursor.